ksurana21/revpref/README.md

 with the efficiency level.
 This is expected as the lower is the efficiency level, the weaker is the test.
-In other words, with lower values of efficiency, a larger fraction of the simulated data is able to pass the test and hence the chances of rejecting GARP is smaller.
+In other words, with lower values of efficiency, a larger fraction of the simulated data is able to pass the test and hence the likelihood of rejecting GARP is smaller.

 ## References